Impact of recent measurement of $(g-2)_\mu$, LHC search for supersymmetry, and LZ experiment on Minimal Supersymmetric Standard Model: Theoretical preliminaries of MSSM

-where $\theta_W$ is the weak mixing angle, the DM mass $ m_{\tilde{\chi}_1^0}$ relates to the bino mass $M_1$ by $ m_{\tilde{\chi}_1^0} \simeq M_1$, $\tan \beta = v_u/v_d$ is the ratio of Higgs vacuum expectation values, and $\alpha$ is the mixing angle of the CP-even Higgs states satisfying $\alpha \simeq \beta - \pi/2$ in the large $m_A$ limit~\cite{Djouadi:2005gj}.
-The formulae for the SI scattering indicate that if $M_1$ and $\mu$ are of the same sign, $\mu$ must be sufficiently large to be consistent with the results of the PandaX-4T experiment~\cite{PandaX-4T:2021bab}.
-These formulas also show that if $M_1$ and $\mu$ are of opposite signs, which can result in the blind spots of the scattering~\cite{Huang:2014xua,Crivellin:2015bva,Han:2016qtc,Carena:2018nlf}, $|\mu| \sim 100~{\rm GeV}$ seems to be experimentally allowed.
-However, such a possibility has been limited by the experimental search for spin-dependent (SD) DM-nucleon scattering because, regardless of the relative sign between $M_1$ and $\mu$, a small $|\mu|$ can enhance the scattering cross section.
-In summary, the DM direct detection experiments alone can set a lower bound on the magnitude of $\mu$.
+This formula reveals that if $M_1$ and $\mu$ are of the same sign and the Higgs boson $H$ is tremendously massive, $\mu$ must be sufficiently large to be consistent with the results of the PandaX-4T experiment~\cite{PandaX-4T:2021bab}.
+It also shows that if $M_1$ and $\mu$ are of opposite signs, which can result in the blind spots of the scattering~\cite{Huang:2014xua,Crivellin:2015bva,Han:2016qtc,Carena:2018nlf}, $|\mu| \sim 100~{\rm GeV}$ seems to be experimentally allowed.
+However, such a possibility has been limited by the experimental search for the SD DM-nucleon scattering because, regardless of the relative sign between $M_1$ and $\mu$, a small $|\mu|$ can enhance the scattering cross section.
+In summary, the DM direct detection experiments alone have set a lower bound on the magnitude of $\mu$.
 With the improvement of the experimental sensitivity, the bound will become tightened.